cybertraining-dsc/fa20-523-307/project/project.md

 In this project, two datasets will be used -
 * The NASDAQ values from November 2016 to January 2020.
 This data was obtained through Yahoo!
 Finance and includes Date, Open, High, Low, Close, Adj Close, and Volume for a given day.

 * President Trump's tweets during the periods of November 2016 to January 2020 is over 41,000 tweets.
 The data includes id, link, content, date, retweets, favorites, mentions, hashtags, and geo for every tweet in the time frame.
-Since the performance of the prediction is on a daily basis, tweets will be split up by Date.
+Since the performance of the analysis is on a daily basis, tweets will be split up by Date.
 This data is available on Kaggle (https://www.kaggle.com/austinreese/trump-tweets?select=trumptweets.csv).

-To strengthen the prediction, even more, some code from the 2016 election’s analysis of markets may be utilized but the focus will be on the markets during the Trump administration.
+To strengthen the analysis, even more, some code from the 2016 election’s analysis of markets may be utilized but the focus will be on the markets during the Trump administration.
 Rally data maybe introduced in order to have a deeper sense of some of the tweets when it comes to important news that is announces at President Trump's rallies.
-In order to have a realistic and strong prediction, the financial data needs to be aligned with the timing of tweets but news that has already started to affect the markets before a tweet has been sent out needs to be taken into account.
+In order to have a realistic and strong analysis, the financial data needs to be aligned with the timing of tweets but news that has already started to affect the markets before a tweet has been sent out needs to be taken into account.

 ## 3. Data Cleaning and Preprocessing